ices-tools-dev/doc/README.md

 create the project.
 This action is called to *clone* a repository, creating a special directory on the hard drive that is linked to the GitHub repository.

-This will create a `Git` tab in the upper-right window, containing the following
+A `Git` tab will now appear in the upper-right window, containing the following
 commands:

 Command  | Purpose